Think Digital.Think Platform. Do Platformation.

 Platformation ushers in true digital capability and transforms the traditional enterprises to operate like 'born digital' companies like Amazon, Netflix and the host of 'click' companies which have created a very successful digital business in a very short span of time.
 Sonata's Platformation approach for digital transformation clearly unravels the digital transformation complexities and takes on a systematic approach to building digital platforms.

-Many a digital transformation project fails to deliver despite copious use of modern technology components.
-In an interview with Dataquest, Sangeet Paul Choudary, one of the leading experts in platforms theory in the world said, “A lot of executives see digital transformation as ticking the boxes on setting up a digital presence.
+Many a digital transformation project fails to deliver despite the copious use of modern technology components.
+In an interview with Dataquest, Sangeet Paul Choudary, one of the leading experts in platforms theory in the world said, "A lot of executives see digital transformation as ticking the boxes on setting up a digital presence.
 It completely misses the point, you are just changing the interface from physical to digital.
 Instead, digital transformation involves a fundamental redesign of the business model.
-It is important to pursue digital transformation with a clear architecture of what the digitally transformed business should look like.”
+It is important to pursue digital transformation with a clear architecture of what the digitally transformed business should look like."